Quick overview

 What about maintenance in shared custody?

-Shared custody differs from other forms of custody in that it ideally eliminates the need for authoritative decisions on maintenance.
-In this arrangement, the parents are obliged to provide for the child’s needs together and usually agree on the financial provision for the child themselves.
+Joint custody differs from other forms of custody in that it ideally eliminates the need for authoritative decisions about child support.
+In this arrangement, the parents are obliged to provide for the child’s needs together and usually make their own arrangements for the child’s financial provision.
 This means that each parent pays for the costs of caring for the child while he or she has the child with him or her.

 Tip for article